 What Should You Do If You Have Rosacea?

-If you live in the The Woodlands and you suspect you have Rosacea, you should visit Dr. Perri at Perri Dermatology for an evaluation.
+If you suspect you have Rosacea, you should visit Dr. Perri at Perri Dermatology for an evaluation.
 At this appointment, he can diagnose you, as well as suggest treatment options, which may include:

 - Topical medications to reduce your facial inflammation and redness